 Creamy sauce surrounding nutty wild rice and earthy broccoli.
 Hearty meatballs nestled in.
-Oh this casserole is so yummy!
+Oh this Broccoli Wild Rice Casserole is so yummy!
 Your family will love it!

 There’s something classic about broccoli and wild rice together.
 When I first became a vegetarian I made a broccoli and wild rice soup that was amazing!

-I recreated it for the blog as Creamy Broccoli and Wild Rice Slow Cooker Soup, you’ll find the recipe here.
+I recreated it for the blog as Creamy Broccoli and Wild Rice Slow Cooker Soup.

 If you can’t find plain wild rice at the store, you can use a rice blend instead.
 I saw many rice blends that had wild rice in them when I was shopping for the ingredients.
 I have to go to Trader Joe’s to get the plain wild rice, as my grocery store doesn’t carry it.

 If you can find it, I highly recommend getting it, as the nice nutty flavor is so good!
 I’ve seen already cooked frozen wild rice at some stores as well; if you get this, just defrost it before throwing it in this casserole.
 That’s a nice time saver!

 What kind of meatballs should I use?